chef-boneyard/private-chef-administration/source/administration/high_availability.rst

 Back-end scalability is achieved through vertically scaling the back-end servers - more memory, CPU, and faster disks will all contribute to getting more throughput from the back-end servers.
-Faster disks, and dedicated 10G NICs will all increase both the reliability of DRBD and the resposiveness of Private Chef.
+Faster disks, and dedicated 10G NICs will all increase both the reliability of DRBD and the responsiveness of Private Chef.

 .. index::